Simon4Yan/eSPGAN/README.md

 # eSPGAN

-We use SPGAN and eSPGAN as baselines for the [4th visda challenge](http://ai.bu.edu/visda-2020).
-We will release all the codes and datasets when challenges begins.

-We extend the SPGAN (our prior work in CVPR2018) to an end-to-end version, named eSPGAN.
+We have updated the code of eSPGAN.
+To use it, you need to 1) train a source model, and 2) run espgan.py to learn an adapted model.
+For the first step, I use the modified codes in [Here](https://github.com/Simon4Yan/Person_reID_baseline_pytorch).
+You could learn your own model, and be sure to change the corresponding parts of our codes ('ft_net' in models/models.py).

-Here, we provide the pytorch version of SPGAN.
+Here, we also provide the PyTorch version of SPGAN.
 Please try this code.
-This code is based on https://github.com/LynnHo/CycleGAN-Tensorflow-2, thanks for their project.
+This code is based on https://github.com/LynnHo/CycleGAN-Tensorflow-2, thanks to their project.
+You could write your own data loader to use your datasets.
+Of course, I notice the provided data loader is not perfect, you could use yours.

-Recently, my friend [Xiao](http://xiaoxiaosun.com/) conducted experiment on the Synthetic data [PersonX](https://github.com/sxzrt/Instructions-of-the-PersonX-dataset), and she found that SPGAN is helpful.
+Recently, my friend [Xiao](http://xiaoxiaosun.com/) conducted an experiment on the Synthetic data [PersonX](https://github.com/sxzrt/Instructions-of-the-PersonX-dataset), and she found that SPGAN is helpful.
 Specifically, Synthetic-->Market result is almost 52% in rank-1 accuracy!

-Now, she is doing experiment with eSPGAN.
-We are working closely to study the domain adpatation problem in person re-identification.
+Moreover, eSPGAN can achieve 56% in rank-1 accuracy.

+Now, we use SPGAN and eSPGAN as baselines for the [4th visda challenge](http://ai.bu.edu/visda-2020).
+We will release all the codes and datasets when the challenge begins.
+We will provide clean and easy dataset loaders to read our datasets.
+Both SPGAN and eSPGAN will also be included to support our challenge (and in a more convenient way).

 Thanks for your attention!